-I remember the first time that a client told me how much analytics had helped their business.
-They were able to increase their sign-up rate for their product by 22% while reducing their marketing costs.
+I remember the first time that a client told how they were able to increase their sign-up rate for their product by 22% while reducing their marketing costs.
 The secret to their success?

 They simply used their analytics data to make informed decisions.